International Peace and Conflict Resolution

 Develop and Apply Peacebuilding Skills

 Arcadia’s International Peace and Conflict Resolution (IPCR) master’s degree program educates and trains reflective and skilled practitioners in the field of peace and conflict resolution.
-The only program of its kind in the Philadelphia area, the two-year, full-time master's degree program offers students opportunities to develop and apply peacebuilding skills learned in both national and international settings.
+Among only a few such programs in the country, and offered in the Philadelphia area at Arcadia, the two-year, full-time master's degree program offers students opportunities to develop and apply peacebuilding skills learned in both national and international settings.
 Arcadia’s International Peace and Conflict Resolution master’s degree is the only program in the country that requires both an overseas experience and an internship, reflecting the program’s commitment to professionalization and a global perspective.

 Strategically Design Your Education